Utkarsh-Shivhare/balela_v1/README.md

    ```

 ## API Endpoints

+All endpoints require authentication headers as described above.

 - `/upload/` - Upload documents for vectorization
 - `/chat/` - Interactive chat with context from documents and optional images